Skip to main content

 Is the Bard good in Sunderfolk?
 Yes.
 The Bard is S tier and arguably the highest-value class in a 3-4 player group.
 The music note system drops buffs whenever the Bard moves, which means every Bard turn generates team-wide value without spending resources.
 A well-played Bard makes every other class perform better than it would alone.

 How many classes are in Sunderfolk?
-Sunderfolk has 6 classes: Berserker, Arcanist, Bard, Pyromancer, Ranger, and Rogue.
+Sunderfolk has 7 classes: Berserker, Arcanist, Bard, Pyromancer, Ranger, Rogue, and the Vanguard added in Update 2.0.
 The game is balanced for 1-4 players with any class combination, though some pairings are significantly stronger than others.

 What is the best 2-player class combination for Sunderfolk?
 Berserker plus Bard is the strongest 2-player pairing.
 The Berserker handles all frontline damage and absorption while the Bard's music notes passively buff both players.
 This combination clears most encounters without requiring high-level mechanical precision.